rafaelfiume/tictactoe/README.md

     ---+---+---
     7 | 8 | 9

-## Running the application locally
+## Running the Application Locally

 Build with: